 Nature Study

 There are many amazing books to get you started with nature studies in your homeschool.
-One of our most favorite books is Nature Anatomy.
+One of our favorite books is Nature Anatomy.
 It has beautiful imagines, information is presented in a way to grab a child’s attention and encourage them to continue to learn.

 Nature study encourages investigation, a crucial concept of scientific study.
 Nature study is easy science.
 It requires no special equipment or books.
 Sure, you can use a magnifying glass or a field guide to enhance your study or go deeper, but it is not necessary.
 Just get outside and observe!